jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 Most of the data I've worked with doesn't follow a normal distribution, though.
 Systems and behaviors rarely follow additive processes.
 They are more commonly multiplicative and/or full of feedback loops—both of which create long right tails.

 For example, [housing prices](https://unece.org/fileadmin/DAM/stats/documents/ece/ces/ge.22/2010/zip.36.e.pdf) are generally right-skewed, largely because each property's value grows through a chain of proportional effects: land value, size, location premiums, amenities, and market appreciation all compound on top of one another.
 Small percentage differences in these factors multiply rather than add.
-This makes the main body of the distribution log-normal; it is log simply because log turns multiplication problems into addition problems.
+This makes the main body of the distribution log-normal; it is log simply because logarithms turns multiplication problems into addition problems.
 Remember, normal is additive, log-normal is multiplicative.
 For that reason, it is common to look at these right-skewed distributions in log space.

 Below, home sales data from [England and Wales](https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads#yearly-file) is charted; try viewing in both linear and log space.